History of retail: The 17th–19th centuries

 While the arcades were the province of the bourgeoisie, a new type of retail venture emerged to serve the needs of the working poor.
-John Stuart Mill wrote about the rise of the co-operative retail store, which he witnessed first-hand in the mid-nineteenth century.
-Stuart Mill locates these co-operative stores within a broader co-operative movement which was prominent in the industrial city of Manchester and in the counties of Yorkshire and Lancashire.
+John Stuart Mill wrote about the rise of the cooperative retail store, which he witnessed first-hand in the mid-nineteenth century.
+Stuart Mill locates these cooperative stores within a broader cooperative movement which was prominent in the industrial city of Manchester and the counties of Yorkshire and Lancashire.
 He documents one of the early co-operative retail stores in Rochdale in Manchester, England, "In 1853, the Store purchased for £745, a warehouse (freehold) on the opposite side of the street, where they keep and retail their stores of flour, butcher's meat, potatoes, and kindred articles."
-Stuart Mill also quoted a contemporary commentator who wrote of the benefits of the co-operative store:Buyer and seller meet as friends; there is no overreaching on one side, and no suspicion on the other...
+Stuart Mill also quoted a contemporary commentator who wrote of the benefits of the cooperative store:Buyer and seller meet as friends; there is no overreaching on one side, and no suspicion on the other...
 These crowds of humble working men, who never knew before when they put good food in their mouths, whose every dinner was adulterated, whose shoes let in the water a month too soon, whose waistcoats shone with devil's dust, and whose wives wore calico that would not wash, now buy in the markets like millionaires, and as far as pureness of food goes, live like lords.